📌 What Are Tariffs?

 To prevent unfair trade through anti-dumping tariffs

-Anti-dumping tariffs are imposed when foreign companies sell goods in another country at unfairly low prices either below their production cost or lower than prices in their own domestic market.
+Governments impose anti-dumping tariffs when foreign companies sell goods in another country at unfairly low prices.
+These companies often set prices below their production costs or lower than the rates in their own domestic markets.
 This undercutting can harm local industries.
 By imposing such duties, governments protect domestic businesses from unfair practices and promote fair competition.

 To preserve national security